DV

 What is the difference between QQQ and QYLD?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a track the nasdaq-100 index, which includes 100 of the largest non-financial nasdaq stocks. strategy, while QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call approach.
 They are issued by Invesco and Global X respectively.

 Can I hold both QQQ and QYLD?